CiscoDevNet/webexTeams-ContactAlertWhenAvailable/README.md

     ```concole
     cd /tmp
     git clone https://github.com/CiscoDevNet/webexTeams-ContactAlertWhenAvailable.git
-    cd webexTeams-ContactAlertWhenAvailable.git
+    cd webexTeams-ContactAlertWhenAvailable
     ```

 ## Configuration & Usage
-8. Using your preferred editor, edit the "userActiveNotification.scpt" file and replace the **TOKEN** entry with your WebEx Teams Bot Token ID. <br />
+8. Using your preferred editor, edit the "userActiveNotification.scpt" file and replace the **[TOKEN]** entry with your WebEx Teams Bot Token ID. <br />

 9. Save the file. <br />

 10. Copy the modified file to AppleScript scripts folder (**`/Users/[user-ID]/Library/Scripts`** ). <br />

-11. Run the script. <br />

-12. If the "Show Script menu in menu bar" option is enabled, you can run the script from the menu bar. <br />
+11. Run the script (If the "Show Script menu in menu bar" option is enabled, you can run the script from the menu bar). <br />

 ### Tools & Frameworks:
-  * This code requires Mac OS
+  * This code requires a Mac OS

 ## Getting help & involved
 Need help with the code?
 Got questions/concerns?
 Want to provide feedback? <br />